 At the southernmost tip of Norway is the mysterious ancient landscape of the Lista Peninsula, frequently hidden beneath a thin veil of ocean mist.
 I’ve spent many summers here, but a few months ago, I encountered the Lista landscape in late autumn: even more atmospheric then.

 Lista through history and beyond

-The Lista landscape is special, and packed with dramatic history.
+The Lista landscape is packed with dramatic history.
 The rugged coastline has been shaped through millions of years –

 – and people have lived here for at least 4000 years.

 The Piracy Era – legalised robbery

 As I’m sure you know, the English have had a few famous (or infamous, depending on whom you ask) pirates through the ages.
 Some even had letters of marques from the king, making it legal to hijack Portuguese and Spanish ships.
 But did you know Norway did the same to England?